yogeshmpandey/M4DT/README.md

 If you want to experiment with the code in a live environment you can also use `binder`.

-Binder allows to create a live environment where you can execute code just as-if you were on your own computer based on a GitHub repository, it is very awesome!
+Binder allows to create a live environment where you can execute code just as if you were on your computer based on a GitHub repository, it is very awesome!

 Click on the button below to launch binder: